naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 ## New in V3.0.0
 With the latest major update to *The Homebrewery* we've implemented an extended Markdown-like syntax for block and span elements, plus a few other changes, eliminating the need for HTML tags like `div` and `span` in most cases.
 No raw HTML tags should be needed in a brew, and going forward, raw HTML will no longer receive debugging support (*but can still be used if you insist*).

-All brews made prior to the release of v3.0.0 will still render normally, and you may switch between the "legacy" brew renderer and the newer "V3" renderer via the {{fa,fa-info-circle}} **Properties** button  on your brew.
-Much of the syntax and styling has changed in V3, so code in one version may be broken in the other.
+Much of the syntax and styling has changed in V3.
+Code in one version may be broken in the other, and updating an older brew to V3 will require more than just a copy and paste. *However*, all brews made prior to the release of v3.0.0 will still render normally, and you may switch between the "Legacy" brew renderer and the newer "V3" renderer via the {{fa,fa-info-circle}} **Properties** button on your brew at any time.

 Scroll down to the next page for a brief summary of the changes and new features available in V3!